 - 1 tsp granulated garlic or garlic powder

 - 1 tsp garlic salt and black pepper to taste

 - 1 3 oz package ramen noodles crushed and toasted [any flavor]

-- In a large mixing bowl, whisk together the vegetable oil, rice wine vinegar, granulated sugar, soy sauce, sesame oil, red pepper flakes, garlic powder, garlic salt and black pepper to taste.
+- Coleslaw: In a large mixing bowl whisk together the vegetable oil, rice wine vinegar, granulated sugar, soy sauce, sesame oil, red pepper flakes, garlic powder, garlic salt and black pepper to taste.

 - To the bowl add the cole slaw mix, sliced onion and cilantro.
 Mix until combined.

 - Cover and chill for at least 4 hours.

-- Just before serving, crush the ramen noodles and spread into in a single layer on a baking pan.
+- Ramen Noodles: Meanwhile, crush the ramen noodles and spread them in a single layer on a sheet pan.
 Toast in a preheated 350°F oven for 10-12 minutes until golden and fragrant.
 Cool completely.

-- Just before serving, toss together the Asian slaw adding the toasted noodles and peanuts.
+- Just before serving toss together the Asian slaw with the toasted ramen noodles and peanuts.
 Mix thoroughly.